 Specifies the amount of idle time in seconds before the console requires the user to authenticate again to take certain actions.
 The timer is reset every time the user authenticates or does an action that would have required authentication within the idle time threshold.
-The default value is zero on upgrade from a deployment earlier than V8.2, the default value is infinity on a clean install of V8.2 or later.
+The default value is infinity.